Rebellion Losses Bill: Baldwin–Lafontaine government

 On February 16, John A. Macdonald, opposition MPP for the riding of Kingston, provoked William Hume Blake to a duel.
 While Blake was reading excerpts from a document, Macdonald interrupted him to request that he read the phrases and paragraphs in full.
 Blake replied that he would read whatever he wanted to read.
 Macdonald did not appreciate the reply and passed a written note to Blake which provoked him to a duel.
 The two men left the room to go outside.
 Soon after, the Speaker suspended the sitting and sent the sergeant at arms to bring them back to their duty.
 Macdonald came back while Blake could not be found.
 He was asked to appear before the bar of the House on Monday, February 19 to give explanations for his departure.
 The House accepted his explanation.
 The two men assured the members of the House that the duel had been cancelled.

 The English-language press of the capital (The Gazette, Courier, Herald, Transcript, Witness, Punch) participated in the movement of opposition to the indemnification measure.
 A single daily, the Pilot, owned by cabinet member Francis Hinks, supported the government.
 In the French-language press (La Minerve, L'Avenir), the measure was unanimously supported.

 On February 17, the leading Tory MPPs held a public meeting to protest against the measure.
-George Moffatt was elected chairman and various public men such as Allan MacNab, Prince, Gugy, Macdonald, Molson, Rose and others gave speeches.
+George Moffatt was elected chairman and various public men such as Allan MacNab, Prince, Gugy, Macdonald, Rose and others gave speeches.
 The meeting prepared a petition to the governor asking him to dissolve the parliament and call new elections, or to reserve the assent of the bill for the Queen's pleasure, that is to say, to defer the question to the UK Parliament.
 The press reported that Lafontaine was burned in effigy that night.

 On February 22, Henry John Boulton, MPP for Norfolk, introduced an amendment that all persons having pleaded guilty or having been found to be guilty of high treason should not receive compensation from the government.
 The government party supported the amendment, but the gesture had no effect on the opposition, which persisted in denouncing the measure as amounting to "paying the rebels".
 Certain liberal MPPs, including Louis-Joseph Papineau and Pierre-Joseph-Olivier Chauveau, opposed the amendment because, according to them, it resulted in the recognition, by the government, of the legality of the military court created by former acting governor John Colborne in order to speedily execute the prisoners of 1839.

 On February 23, Lafontaine presented a series of seven resolutions which included the introduction of a bill to indemnify inhabitants for their losses during the armed conflict of 1837-1838.
 The bill, entitled Bill to provide for the Indemnification of Parties in Lower Canada whose Property was destroyed during the Rebellion in the years 1837 and 1838, authorized total payments of £90,000.

-The seven resolutions were adopted one by one on February 27, and the bill was introduced the same day, then read a second time on March 2.
+The seven resolutions were adopted individually on February 27, and the bill was introduced the same day, then read a second time on March 2.